mesosphere/marathon/docs/articles/deployments.md

 # Deployments

 # What is a deployment
-Every time a user creates a new [service](services.md) modifies or removes an existing one a deployment is created.
-Basically, deployment is a series of steps that Marathon has to execute in order to fulfill the user request.
+Every time a user creates a new [service](services.md), modifies or removes an existing one, new deployment is created.
+Basically, the deployment is a series of steps that Marathon has to execute in order to fulfil the user request.
 Let's consider an example where a few services are already deployed and running:
 ```
 /product
    /database